 During this two-day course, participants will learn to identify the field indicators of hydric soils through lectures and field trips.
 This course will include extensive field work to build participants’ experience and confidence in accurately identifying hydric soils for delineation reporting.
 Background experience in hydric soils is not required.
 All courses begin at 8:30 am and end at 5:00 pm.

-Evaluating Hydric Soils in the Field: September 16-September 17, 2019
+Evaluating Hydric Soils in the Field: To be scheduled in 2024

-$400 ($425 after 9/1/19 deadline)Add To Cart
+$550 ($625 after deadline)Add To Cart

-Sean Sipple is a senior Environmental Scientist with Coastal Resources, Inc. He is a Professional Wetland Scientist with 16 years of experience in the field.
+Sean Sipple is a senior Environmental Scientist with Coastal Resources, Inc. He is a Professional Wetland Scientist with 17 years of experience in the field.
 Sean is a Certified Ecologist, VA Professional Wetland Delineator and a Certified Taxonomist for Benthic Macroinvertebrates.
 Sean has also been employed with Wetland Studies & Solutions, Inc., the MD Department of the Environment and the Smithsonian Environmental Research Center.